FiloSottile/gvt/README.md

   * the dependencies will need to remain available from the source repositories: if the original repository goes down or rewrites history, build reproducibility is lost
   * `go get` won't work on your package
+  * unless you pin the gvt version, bugs and unintended changes introduced in how `gvt restore` behaves can affect your build

 ## Vendoring a different fork